renoise/tools/Tools/com.renoise.xStream.xrnx/docs/options.md

 **Writeahead factor:** this value will determine how far ahead the streaming will write.
 Lower values will cause more lines to be written, while a higher value will decrease the number of lines.
 The _actual_ number of lines depends on the current BPM/LPB combination (the General Options will display this value).

+if you have plenty of CPU power, you could try decrease the `writeahead` amount.
+This will in turn increase the number of lines being written to the pattern, ahead of the playback position, and thus, reduce the risk of skipped lines.

 #### MIDI Options

 <img src="./images/options_midi.png">